javiribera/peterpy/README.rst

 peterpy
 ====

-Add this context manager around peter's context manager and it will measure how long it took to run:
+Add peter's context manager around your code and it will measure how long it takes to run:

 .. code:: python